Iraqi Canadians: Culture

 Despite differences in dialect, many Iraqi Canadians see themselves as Arabs, Mandaeans, Assyrians or Chaldeans.
 Almost all Iraqi Arab immigrants wish to maintain the Arabic language in both oral and written forms.
 Because young children and Canadian-born ones cannot easily learn reading and writing skills, more emphasis is put on teaching oral skills.
 Many Canadian-born can understand spoken Arabic without being able to speak it.

 Gender equity, which has expanded in Iraq itself, is encouraged in Canada.
 Marriage for both males and females remains principally endogamous.

 There are a sizable number of Iraqi Christians in Canada.
 Christian denominations include Assyrian Church of the East, Chaldean Catholic Church, and Syriac Orthodox Church.
-The remaining 40 percent are Muslims, either Shiite or Sunni.
-In contrast to Iraq, where just over half the country’s Muslims are Shiite, among Iraqis in Canada as in the Arab world as a whole, Sunni are by far the majority.
+The remaining 40 percent are Muslims, the majority being Shiite.
+There are also small numbers of Mandaeans and Jews, numbering in the hundreds or thousands.